 If you aren’t a fan of the wood burning or pellet stoves, you could always restore a Victorian tiled fireplace.
 These look grand and emit a ridiculous amount of heat into the room.
 If you have a period home, it makes sense to go for a period fireplace to generate that hygge feel.

 The cozy feeling that you are trying to emulate needs to encapsulate all of your senses.
-You might adore a range of different fabrics to bring texture to your living room and bedroom.
+You might adore a range of different fabrics to bring texture to your living room and every bedroom in your home.
 Soft throws, fleece blankets and chunky knits thrown together can make for a comfortable and inviting living space.
 On a chilly winter’s evening, there’s nothing better than hunkering down under your favorite throw to watch the latest boxset with a warming hot chocolate.

 Mix up your color palette and seek out warm tones, mustard yellows, and gentle blues to create a relaxed feel.
 You don’t want anything too abrasive in texture or too garish in color to ruin the laid back feeling.